About Reclaiming Vitality

 A traditional foods diet means that you eat much like your great-great grandparents did

 Many people choose to follow this about 80-90% of the time (because of course there has to be room for Aunt Pat’s sweet potato casserole at Thanksgiving or going over to the neighbor’s house for dinner).
-Because a traditional foods diet is nutrient rich, the body doesn’t develop nutrient deficiecnies.
-A body with nutrient deficiencies thinks it is starving and gains weight to survive the “famine”.
+Because a traditional foods diet is nutrient rich, the body doesn’t develop nutrient deficiencies (as long as digestion is functioning properly).
+A body with nutrient deficiencies can think it is starving and gains weight to survive the “famine”.
 A person who eats a traditional foods diet will be getting the macro and micronutrients that their body needs to perform the thousands of crucial functions it needs to.

 Creator and Author

-Chelsea is an Ntp (Nutritional Therapy Practitioner) with a Master’s in Education.
+Chelsea is an FNTP (Functional Nutritional Therapy Practitioner) with a Master’s in Education.
 She is a former community college teacher whose passion for food combined with her passion for keeping her family and herself in optimal health led to the creation of this blog.

 Chelsea lives with her husband and two children in Snoqualmie, WA.
 Her interests in nutrition, health, and wellness intensified after encountering some big personal health issues.
 First, in her late 20’s she was diagnosed with Graves disease and underwent radioactive iodine therapy to kill off most of her thyroid, making her hypothyroid for the rest of her life.
 Second, she was diagnosed with Melanoma in 2009.
 She views these health challenges as blessings in disguise because through them she developed a passionate for alternative forms of healing and food as medicine.

-There are a number of homemade skincare recipes on the blog.
 In her 20’s, Chelsea was an esthetician.
-She uses that knowledge to make effective and safe skin care recipes.
+She uses that knowledge to make effective and safe skin care recipes and so there are a number of homemade skincare recipes on the blog.

 Chelsea spent quite a bit of time in the restaurant industry which is where her passion for food and cooking first took hold.